 Education and Training:

-To become a conservator you usually have to complete a heritage, museums and conservation degree at university.
-Alternatively, you can study a science, arts or fine art degree with a major that is relevant to cultural materials conservation, followed by a Master of Cultural Materials Conservation at the Centre for Cultural Materials Conservation.
+To become a conservator you usually have to complete a degree in heritage, museums and conservation at university.
+Alternatively, you can complete a science, arts or fine art degree with a major that is relevant to cultural materials conservation, followed by a Master of Cultural Materials Conservation at the Centre for Cultural Materials Conservation.

 To get into the degree courses you usually need to gain your VCE.
 Most universities in Australia offer relevant degrees.
+Entry to postgraduate courses usually requires completion of an appropriate bachelor degree.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact Open Universities Australia or the universities you are interested in for more information as requirements may change.

-Before enrolling in an undergraduate degree, you should consult the Centre for Cultural Materials Conservation for advice on which degrees and majors will allow you to enter their postgraduate program.
+Before enrolling in an undergraduate degree, you should consult the Centre for Cultural Materials Conservation for information about degrees and majors that will allow you to enter their postgraduate programme.

 Graduates may be eligible for professional membership of the Australian Institute for the Conservation of Cultural Material.